-If you wish to enter the U.S. for a temporary period of time with the intention of returning to your home country, a non-immigrant visa (NIV) permits you to travel to a U.S. port of entry and make a request for entry for a specific purpose.
-That purpose may be business related, educational, to attend a conference, give a musical performance, to compete athletically or simply to visit the country, friends or family, etc. Proving that you have strong ties to your home country is essential to prove you have a compelling reason to depart the US prior to the authorized period of stay expires.
+If you wish to enter the U.S. for a temporary period of time with the intention of returning to your home country, a non-immigrant visa ("NIV") permits you to travel to the USA and make a request for admission into the USA, for a specific purpose.
+That purpose may be business related, educational, to attend a conference, give a musical performance, to compete athletically or simply to visit the country, friends or family, etc. Proving that you have strong ties to your home country is essential to prove you have a compelling reason to depart the US prior to the expiration of the authorized period of stay.

 A non-immigrant visa differs from an immigrant visa in that the non-immigrant visa only allows a person to enter temporarily, for a specific amount of time whereas an immigrant visa holder can enter stay permanently in the USA as long as they do not violate the terms of their legal resident status.

 The length of time someone can stay in the U.S. with a non-immigrant visa depends on the visa under which they are admitted.
-A person admitted in one status may request to change their visa status to perform a different activity.
+A person admitted under a specific status may request to change their visa status to perform a different activity.
 For instance, a medical school student may want to change his or her status to an employer-sponsored non-immigrant visa once they graduate to accept employment (assuming of course that their new employer will sponsor them).
 A request to extend status is also permissible to remain in the USA for a longer period of time.
 Change of status and request to extend status must be timely filed.

 The following is a brief list of the most commonly used temporary visa categories: